-Federal Loans - Maximum Federal Direct loan is \$20,500 a year.
+- Federal Loans Maximum Federal Direct loan is \$20,500 a year. - Departmental Scholarships The faculty for some graduate programs offer institutional scholarships under limited circumstances.

 Procedures for applying for financial aid

 Early and orderly planning is important for receiving financial assistance.